gatsbyjs/gatsby/docs/blog/2018-07-20-why-we-built-the-site-showcase/index.md

 ### Empathy map

-Here’s a summary of what I learned from over 80 interviews with Gatsby users.
+Here's a summary of what I learned from over 80 interviews with Gatsby users.
 This "empathy map" describes what kinds of pain points we're trying to solve with the site showcase.

 ![Empathy Map Site Showcase](empathy-map-site-showcase.jpg)